-It’s a common misconception that winter tree pruning is not recommended, and tree service companies close down in the winter.
-Ross Tree operates twelve months of the year and provides tree services throughout the Denver area during the winter.
+It’s a common misconception that winter tree pruning is not recommended, and tree companies close down in the winter.
+Ross Tree, a locally owned tree company, operates twelve months of the year and provides tree services throughout the Denver area during the winter.
 For many homeowners, trees are the last thing on their minds as they pick their last garden tomatoes, winterize their lawnmowers, and blow out their lawn irrigation systems to get their yards ready for the hard freezes common in October.
 However, their trees have been busy preparing for winter, too.
 By the end of August, most Denver trees have set their leave and flower buds.
 These little balls of energy swell and grow once spring comes the following year.
 The fact that tree set their buds in late summer makes winter an excellent time for tree pruning.

 First A Little About Tree Buds